wp-plugins/wp-clean-up-optimizer/readme.txt

 1. Log in to the administrator panel.
 2. Go to Plugins Add > New > Upload.
-3. Click “Choose file” (“Browse”) and select the downloaded zip file.
+3. Click "Choose file" ("Browse") and select the downloaded zip file.

 *For Mac Users*
 *Go to your Downloads folder and locate the folder with the plugin.
 Right-click on the folder and select Compress.
 Now you have a newly created .zip file which can be installed as described here.*

-1. Click “Install Now” button.
+1. Click "Install Now" button.
-2. Click “Activate Plugin” button for activating the plugin.
+2. Click "Activate Plugin" button for activating the plugin.

 If any problem occurs, please contact us at [support@tech-banker.com](mailto:support@tech-banker.com).